 When we align with the ways of the feminine — attuning to the cycles of nature, flowing with the seasons of life, honoring sisterhood and embodying our inner beauty and wisdom, we become more connected, healthy and whole.

-Through my work, I support women in reconnecting with their inner wisdom, the cycles of nature, and the beauty of their own soft, tender, intuitive selves.
-I believe in slow living.
-In sacred beauty.
-In the power of ritual to transform our everyday lives into something holy.
+Through my work, I support women in reconnecting with their inner wisdom, the cycles of nature and the beauty of their own soft, tender, intuitive selves.
+I believe in slow living, sacred beauty and the power of ritual to transform our everyday lives into something holy and meaningful.

 For the past 15 years, I’ve studied earth-based feminine wisdom, womb healing, priestess temple arts, energy medicine, tea ceremony, plant alchemy, eastern philosophy and devotional ritual.
 Along the way, the Rose found me — not just as a flower, but as a teacher, mirror and guide.